Madhan-I/100DaysofCloud/Journey/001/Readme.md

 ## Try yourself

-✍️ We will be completing below steps, Hope its useful.
+✍️ We will be completing with below steps, Hope it's useful.

-- Building and refactoring a monolithic web app into microservices
-- Deploying microservices in GKE
-- Exposing the Services deployed on GKE

 ### Step 1 — Download the monolith code and build your container